-The first two charges are easily exposed to be blatant lies on the presentation of Exhibit 22 which is my old style license to possess the same gun which was authorized more than four years before this unlawful arrest.
+The first two charges are easily exposed to be blatant lies on the presentation of Exhibit 33A below which is my old style license to possess the same gun which was authorized more than four years before this unlawful arrest.

-The same gun is still in my possession and Exhibit 23 is my updated license.
+The same gun is still in my possession and Exhibit 33B above is my updated license.

 One phone call from the arresting officer or any policeman present would have confirmed the lawful ownership of my gun but the intention of the police with the Sheriff's department was the unlawful abuse of power to make me look like a criminal.

 The right to dignity is a non derogable law.
 It is an absolute law yet when I was evicted from my home my right to dignity was not only not afforded to me but my dignity was deliberately defiled by the police.